Dec 2, 2019

-When our clients meet our facial biometrics recognition solution SmileID, they wonder about the use cases where this kind of facial biometrics authentication service can be used.
+When our clients meet our biometric facial recognition solution SmileID, they wonder about the use cases where this kind of facial biometrics authentication service can be used.

 SmileID is applied as a second authentication factor (2FA) or in cases where high-level security is not required.

-In order to understand it better, we will focus on facial biometrics recognition, the reasons that justify its use and the possible reasons to limit it.
+In order to understand it better, we will focus on biometric facial recognition, the reasons that justify its use and the possible reasons to limit it.

 Nowadays, it is becoming the reference security measure for users, in addition to providing a novel and intuitive experience for them, with a broad reliability index compared to conventional passwords.